MESH-Research/Pilcrow/docs/contributing/README.md

 ### Additional Local Configuration

 You can create local containers or additional tooling commands by creating a `.lando.local.yml` file.
-These can be particularly helpful for creating containers that serve tooling like [Majestic UI](https://github.com/Raathigesh/majestic).
+Check out the `lando extras` tooling command for pre-configured local containers for testing and mail tools.

 ### Lando Tips and Tricks